Jacqueline Stewart: University professor

 Stewart taught at the University of Chicago from 1999 to 2006, serving in the Department of English and on the Committee on Cinema & Media Studies.
 In 2006, she joined the Department of Radio/Television/Film, and the Department of African American Studies, at Northwestern University as an associate professor.
 She returned to the University of Chicago in 2013 as a professor in the Department of Cinema and Media Studies.
 During the fall of 2020, she began an extended leave from the University of Chicago after she was selected as the first artistic director for the Academy Museum of Motion Pictures.
 She returned to the university in 2024 after also serving as the museum's president.

-In 2018, she was elected to the American Academy of Arts and Sciences, and in 2021, she was awarded a MacArthur Fellowship.
-In 2024, she was awarded the Distinguished Career Achievement Award by the Society for Cinema and Media Studies.
+In 2018, Stewart was elected to the American Academy of Arts and Sciences, and in 2021, she was awarded a MacArthur Fellowship.
+In 2024, she was awarded the Distinguished Career Achievement Award by the Society for Cinema and Media Studies (SCMS).